kitbransby/Joint_Graph_Segmentation/README.md

 ### Acknowledgements

-Our codebase is adapted from [HybridGNet](https://github.com/ngaggion/HybridGNet)
+Our codebase is adapted from [HybridGNet](https://github.com/ngaggion/HybridGNet).
+We thank Nicolas Gaggion for his contributions to polygon-based segmentation.
+This research is part of AI-based Cardiac Image Computing (AICIC) funded by the faculty of Science and Engineering at Queen Mary University of London.